IPod Classic: Modding scene

 Long after its discontinuation, the iPod Classic continues to have significant ongoing appeal.
 While some of it is attributed to nostalgia, many prize the iPod Classic on a purely utilitarian basis due to its unique features and functionality, such as the click wheel, form factor and software, finding that the larger, touchscreen-only iPod Touch or a smartphone does not make an adequate substitute.
 Other continued iPod users dislike music streaming, preferring to not pay costly subscriptions, own their music, download tracks in high-resolution, and play it while offline.
 While Apple ignored the 20th anniversary of the iPod in 2021, a large modding scene has emerged to extend their operational lifespan and upgrade them with modern hardware, adding features such as Bluetooth capability and flash memory.

 Modding of the iPod Classic is made possible by its modular design, making it easier for enthusiasts to disassemble.
 One of the most common mods is to replace the hard drive with solid-state memory, reducing the iPod's weight while increasing battery life, decreasing read time, and making it silent and less prone to damage from wear and tear or sudden shocks.
 Furthermore, this frees up space for additional hardware.
 Replacing the battery with a higher-capacity one and swapping the case is also common.
-While the mods are sometimes performed by individuals, businesses such as Elite Obsolete Electronics have also sprung up to purchase old iPods in bulk, upgrade and resell them at a profit.
+Mods are performed by both individuals and businesses that center their business model around purchasing old iPods in bulk so they can upgrade and resell them at a profit.

+Examples of iPod Classic units with aftermarket parts installed.

 iPod Classics cannot be used with modern wireless headphones without an adapter, leading to attempts to add Bluetooth to them.
 Amir Rees, an iPod modder, developed and began selling a self-contained iPod Bluetooth kit.
 Other more uncommon additions to the iPod enabled with modding include haptic feedback via the Taptic Engine, including a simulation of hard drive operation in an iPod equipped with solid-state memory, as well as adding custom firmware and an M.2 SSD.

+Rockbox, a free and open-source operating system replacement for various media players, has an iPod port for all iPod classic models.